nikhilputhumana/ClimaTrack/README.md

 ### Start Here
 * Create a Logo.
-* Create Splash Screen.
-* Create a Welcome page.
-* Swipe down to refresh.

 ### Bug Fixes
 * Fix time zone showing multiple times for Today.
-* Keyboard should automatically close when switched from search page to main page (to avoid pixels overflowing).

 ### Optional
 * Create popup for showing detailed data about each time zone.
 * Orange color for hot climate and blue color for cold climate.

 ### Location in PC
 The project is located at

 D:\NIKHIL\New Flutter\New-folder\predict_placename\predict in PC (for personal references)